Kjili/boardgame-quickrules/root.rst

   | move: your two moves can be independent or you can gather/split forces in between or move with the same force twice
   | build: the clearing you choose to build in needs to be connected by a route of clearings ruled by you to the correct number of wood tokens (again, in a clearing ruled by you)
 Strategy:
-  | easy to play, hard to win with
+  | easy to play, hard to win with (because your actions are extremely limited and you score slowly)
+  | setup:
-  | bunny cards are good for you, consider placing your keep in any of the top two corners (but won't give you adjacency to two same faction clearings)
+  | - bunny cards are good for you, consider placing your keep in any of the top two corners (but won't give you adjacency to two same faction clearings)
+  | - do not place your Keep in the lower right corner
   | early game:
-  | - start by building, overworking and building again (one recruit and one workshop or two recruits using bird cards for extra actions)
+  | - use overwork in your first or second turn
+  | - have two recruiters at the end of your second turn, recruit
-  | - next, build a recruit or sawmill, get your cats in position for defense
+  | - amass your cats for defense
-  | - you will loose territory, consider to draw back your cats to protect your buildings
-  | use bird cards for extra actions (except for bird ambush)
-  | do not build too many sawmills, especially not in the same clearing
-  | build recruiters to increase control of the board
+  | crafting:
+  | - you suck at crafting, so you can mostly ignore it
-  | avoid crafting for points early
+  | - avoid crafting for points early
-  | craft cards for more actions
+  | - craft cards for more actions, if possible
+  | use bird cards for extra actions or save for late game, if possible (except for bird ambush)
+  | spread sawmills across clearings
   | carefully consider when to go into combat, rather block your enemies and defend (unless you play against the Hundreds)
-  | protect your sawmills!
+  | protect your sawmills or build many
-  | protect your Keep, to be able to use Field Hospitals
+  | protect your Keep, to be able to use Field Hospitals! (saves you the recruiting action)
   | dominance cards: bird dominance can be rather easy for you
 Strategy Against:
   | if they can't build, they have a hard time scoring (mostly ignoring them and not destroying their buildings can be an option)